shanling2004/shanling2004.github.io/_posts/2015-11-21-elasticsearch-practice.md

 In our cloud eco-system, we will setup ELK to collect openstack control plane log and search for troubleshooting.
 Also, we will preiodically send out VM availability metrics (with multiple fields [E.g. vpc, image name, VM_uuid, cos]) into ES and work as time-series major portal for KPI evaluating.

-We'd like to share some performance tuning experience for elasticsearch, also leads to under elasticsearch from code perspective.
+We'd like to share some performance tuning & operation experience for elasticsearch, also leads to under elasticsearch from code perspective.

 Below is our ELK version.